NyuydineCedric/Z-Shop/README.md

 # Z-Shop
-This is a clothes, shoes, bags booking app
+This is a clothes, shoes, bags booking app yeah